learn-co-curriculum/dsc-tuning-neural-networks-with-regularization/README.md

 When making predictions, don't do dropout!

 Why does dropout regularization work?
-The idea is that we train the network in a way that in cannot rely on any specific feature, so the weights are spread out.
+The idea is that you train the network in a way that in cannot rely on any specific feature, so the weights are spread out.

 ## Other types of regularization

-At the end of the upcoming lab, we'll further explore two more types of regularization:
+At the end of the upcoming lab, you'll further explore two more types of regularization:
 * Data augmentation
 * Early stopping

 ## Summary

-In this lesson we began to explore how to further tune and optimize out of the box neural networks built with Keras.
-This included regularization analagous to our previous machine learning work, as well dropout regularization, used to further prune our networks.
+In this lesson you began to explore how to further tune and optimize out of the box neural networks built with Keras.
+This included regularization analogous to previous machine learning work you've seen, as well dropout regularization, used to further prune your networks.
 In the upcoming lab you'll get a chance to experiment with these concepts in practice and observe their effect on your models outputs.